 A builder’s experience and track record are critical factors in construction loan approval.
 Construction loan lenders examine the builder’s ability to successfully complete similar projects by assessing:

-5. Capacity and Resources to Complete Construction Loans
+5. Capacity and Resources to Complete the Project

 Construction loan lenders assess the builder’s capacity to manage the project alongside other commitments to ensure they are not overextended: